alicemara/domain_enumeration/README.md

 3) Creates a list of the domains with associated IPs, and makes a .txt file of them

 4) Looks up that list with IPs on shodan and makes (yes another) .txt file with results

+5) Takes the subdomain list and loops through them with dig to spit out yet another .txt file